 The name Fleet is synonymous with San Diego for a variety of reasons.

-Major Reuben H. Fleet sparked an industrial boom in the region 80 years ago in 1935 when he moved his company, Consolidated Aircraft Corporation, to San Diego.
-And Major Fleet and his family provided the charitable support which brought the Reuben H. Fleet Science Center to Balboa Park and to countless San Diegans and visitors.
+Major Reuben H. Fleet sparked an industrial boom in the region in 1935 when he moved his company, Consolidated Aircraft Corporation, to San Diego.
+Major Fleet and his family provided the charitable support that brought the Reuben H. Fleet Science Center to Balboa Park and to countless San Diegans and visitors.

-If that’s not enough, the Fleet family has long supported San Diego and an array of causes from youth development to science research.
+If that’s not enough, the Fleet family has long supported San Diego and various causes, from youth development to science research.

 But where did it all begin?